Strategic Proposal · v2 · For Mindlink · April 2026

 Q.01

-We need to replace ~47 RLS policies that currently use global is_admin() with workspace-scoped is_workspace_admin(workspace_id).
-What's the safest approach?
-What testing pattern do you recommend to verify workspace isolation and prevent cross-tenant data leaks?
+We need to replace ~47 RLS policies that currently use global is_admin() with workspace-scoped, identity-aware policies. v2 adds: Client cannot see freelancer directory (enforced per-table, per-query), Team Members have scoped permissions per feature.
+What's the safest refactor approach?
+What testing pattern verifies isolation and prevents cross-identity data leaks?

 Q.02

 Roy (and many users) need to be both a producer (paid workspace, manages clients) and a freelancer (listed in directory, gets booked by other producers).
 What's the cleanest architecture?
-Single account with role toggle?
+Single account with role toggle (Uber driver/rider)?
 Two linked profiles?
-Context-dependent views?
+Context-dependent views based on workspace?
 This affects the data model, auth flow, and UX.

 Q.03